- Why you need to spend at least six months on the ground at any business you buy.

-However, there are some entrepreneurs who are solely looking for passive investment opportunities and when it comes to business acquisitions, this isn’t a great mindset.
+However, there are some entrepreneurs who are solely looking for passive investment opportunities, and when it comes to business acquisitions, this isn’t a great mindset.

 Still, the hope is that by putting in that work – namely, systematizing the company and installing a leadership team – the acquisition entrepreneur will be able to step out of the day-to-day operations and enjoy more time doing what they love.
-The most important thing is to understand exactly what is required and how long it will take to become an absentee owner.
+The most important thing is understanding exactly what is required and how long it will take to become an absentee owner.

 And that, dear reader, is why we put this article together.